dewetblomerus/dewetblomerus.github.io/_posts/2018-11-30-react-on-phoenix-1-4.md

 <div id="mountPoint"></div>
 ```

+## You probably want React Router to handle most routes

+To do that, make a small change in `lib/react_on_phoenix_web/router.ex`

+from

+`get "/", PageController, :index`

+to

+`get "/*path", PageController, :index`

 ## Change out the test assertion about what should be on the page

 ### In this file `test/react_on_phoenix_web/controllers/page_controller_test.exs`